DegreeFull time – 3 years, part time – 4 years (with approval†)

 NCEA Level 3 (60 credits at Level 3 and 20 credits at Level 2 or higher) which must:

-- include 18 credits at Level 3 in each of biology or chemistry††
+- include 18 credits at Level 3 in biology and/or chemistry††

 - a minimum of 16 credits at Level 3 in an English language rich subject such as English, history, art history, classical studies, geography or economics